CS

 Feature Showdown

-The LDV eT60 features a 10.3-inch touchscreen, while the Audi Q6 Sportback e-tron gets a 14.5-inch display.
+The LDV eT60 features a 10.3-inch touchscreen, while the Audi Q6 Sportback e-tron gets a 14.5-inch display and 11.9-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The LDV eT60 stands out with Apple CarPlay that you will not find on the Audi Q6 Sportback e-tron.
-The Audi Q6 Sportback e-tron counters with wireless Apple CarPlay/Android Auto, wireless charging, heated front seats and power tailgate.
+The Audi Q6 Sportback e-tron counters with wireless Apple CarPlay/Android Auto, wireless charging, heated front seats, power tailgate and Bang & Olufsen audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain